MartinThoma/MartinThoma.github.io/_posts/2011-09-21-converting-files-with-linux.md

 ```

 In case you have just taken many photos of a document and you want to send it
 as a single PDF via email.
-Thats the way to go:
+That's the way to go:

 ```bash
 for i in *.JPG; do convert $i -resize 1200x1200 $i; done; convert *.JPG merged.pdf